savethekiddes/RapydML-ng/README.md

 	ul:
 		web2py.out(itemize1('www.google.com'))

 While the code in this example isn't shorter than the original, you will probably agree that it is cleaner.
-That's fine, but if you had to include language template definitions in every HTML file you write, you would probably lose interest in RapydML-ng pretty fast.
+That's fine, but if you had to include language template definitions in every HTML file you write, you would probably lose interest in RapydML pretty fast.
 To remedy this, you can use the `import` statement.
 Feel free to take all your Django/Web2py/Rails definitions and dump them into a separate file, naming it django.pyml, for example.
 Now add the following line to each one of your files that needs to use it:

 	import django